ShivSubedi/Image_InsatanceSegmentation_MaskRCNN/README.md

  -  9(D): Visualizing Segmentation for All Objects in a Loop
     - Iterate through all detected objects and visualize them one by one.
     - Provide side-by-side comparisons of segmented objects.

+Conclusion

+This repository provides a TensorFlow 2.x-compatible implementation of Mask R-CNN for instance segmentation.
+It builds upon the original research paper while ensuring compatibility with modern libraries.
+Key features include:

+- Accurate object detection and segmentation.
+- Pretrained model inference using COCO weights.
+- User-friendly visualization of results.
+- Compatibility with TensorFlow 2.x and modern GPUs.